 1. Express How You Feel

 Which is easier?
 Expressing how you feel or bottling yourself up?
-It does you more good than harm when you speak rather than shutting up.
-Honest communication with your partner saves them the trouble of having to second guess your thoughts or next move.
+It does you more good than harm when you speak rather than shut up.
+Honest communication with your partner saves them the trouble of second-guessing your thoughts or next move.

 2. Communicate Effectively